Jack Slevkoff's Enterprises provides...

 Cashier's check, Postal Money Orders.

-personal checks ,
+and personal checks .

-but allow 15 working days to clear bank processing.
+Allow 15 working days to clear bank processing.

 Make checks and money orders